-Enter the amount of overpayment from line 62 that you want refunded to you.
+Enter the amount of overpayment from line 67 that you want refunded to you.
 You must file a return to get a refund.
 The Tax Department will not refund an amount of one dollar or less unless you attach to your return a signed statement asking for it.

-If you want us to deposit your refund directly into your bank account, see Direct Deposit on page 45.
+If you want us to deposit your refund directly into your bank account, see Refund - Direct Deposit on page 48.

-Collection of debts from your refund
+Collection of debts from your overpayment

-We will keep all or part of your refund if you owe a New York State tax liability or a city of New York or Yonkers personal income tax liability, or if you owe past-due support or a past-due legally enforceable debt to the IRS, or to a New York State agency, or if you owe a city of New York State agency includes any state department, board, bureau, division, commission, committee, public authority, public benefit corporation, council, office, or other entity performing a governmental or proprietary function for the state or a social services district.
-We will refund any amount over your debt.
+We will keep all or part of your overpayment (refund) if you owe a New York State tax liability or a New York City or Yonkers personal income tax liability, if you owe past-due support or a past-due legally enforceable debt to the IRS, to a New York State agency, or to another state, if you defaulted on a guaranteed student, state university, or city university loan, or if you owe a New York City tax warrant judgment debt.
+We will refund any amount that exceeds your debt.

+A New York State agency includes any state department, board, bureau, division, commission, committee, public authority, public benefit corporation, council, office, or other entity performing a governmental or proprietary function for the state or a social services district.